 plan to use the Title I funding, if applicable.

-technical assistance workshops related to the school’s designation as a SIG
+technical assistance related to the school’s designation as a SIG

 Sustainability for SIG 1003(g) Cohorts